Gulzar-khan/Python-Practice/README.md

 # Python-Practice
-It is all about python
+It is all about python practice on daily basis.